jjurm/cssz-web/content/posts/2024-08-27-info-for-newcomers.md

 ---
-title: Information for Czech&Slovak newcomers!
+title: Welcome to Zurich!
+Information for Czech and Slovak newcomers!
 description: |
   The following page contains information specifically for Czech and Slovak students coming to Switzerland for studies.
-date: 2024-08-27
+date: 2024-09-01
 url: /newcomers
 draft: true
 menu: